FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 ## Create a new cloudflared tunnel

 ```
-docker run -v $PWD/cloudflared:/etc/cloudflared cloudflare/cloudflared tunnel create ${TUNNEL_NAME}
+docker run -v $PWD/cloudflared:/etc/cloudflared cloudflare/cloudflared tunnel create YOUR_TUNNEL_NAME
 ```
 We switched from `/home/nonroot/.cloudflared` to `/etc/cloudflared` because tunnel files are generated in the `/etc` directory.
 We overrode the default certificate location in the compose file using the `TUNNEL_ORIGIN_CERT` variable.

-Now you will find in `./cloudflared` a `cert.pem` file and a `$TUNNEL_ID.json` file.
+Now you will find in `./cloudflared` a `cert.pem` file and a `.json` file, the name of the file is your Tunnel ID.
-Copy the tunnels ID because you are going to need it when configuring Cloudflared and setting up DNS later on.
+Copy the tunnels ID and replace `YOUR_TUNNEL_ID` with it in the following steps.

 ## Configuring the tunnel